Programme

 Panel 15-16 in Sofia Auditorium.
 Follow the online stream here.

 The plenary ties together the International Mission Partnership Consultation Your Will Be Done 2024.
-The panelists for this concluding plenary include Ms. Whitney Gerdes from the Refugee Highway Partnership and bishop Alex Malasusa from the Evangelical Lutheran Church in Tanzania.
-The plenary is moderated by Rev. Dr. Risto Jukko from the Evangelical Lutheran Church of Finland.
+The panelists for this concluding plenary include Bishop Alex Malasusa from the Evangelical Lutheran Church in Tanzania, Rev Dr. Risto Jukko from the Evangelical Lutheran Church of Finland and Ms. Whitney Gerdes from the Refugee Highway Partnership.
+The plenary is moderated by Rev. Dr. Kimmo Kääriäinen from the Evangelical Lutheran Church of Finland.

 Contact